anchpop/wise_mans_haskell/book.md

 !newthought(We've used) a little bit of recursion in previous chapters, but it's very important!marginnote(Haskell actually doesn't have the primitive `while` or `for` loops you might be familiar with from other languages.
 All looping behavior must be accomplished with recursion at some level.) so I'd like to get some practice in.

 1) Let's write a copy of the `length` function!marginnote(In case you've forgotten, `length` is a function that takes a List and returns its length.).
-Now, lets think about how we would write this recursively.
+Now, let's think about how we would write this recursively.

-    A good tip for writing recursive programs is think about what case is the most basic.
+    A strategy tip for writing recursive programs is to think about what case is the most basic.
 For us, it's probably the empty List, which obviously has length zero.
 Here's how it's done.

     ```haskell
     -- length.hs
     !indent(!include(haskelltests/should_compile/showFrenchBetter.hs))
     ```

-    This may seem like it's less efficient than a more iterative approach like you'd see in in other programming languages.
+    This may seem like it's less efficient than a more iterative approach like you'd see in other programming languages.
 But GHC does something called *tail call optimization*, which means that if a function ends in a recursive call, it will be optimized into something more similar to a *while loop* from other languages!sidenote(Provided you have the correct optimization settings turned on in GHC.).

-2) Let's write a function that will take a List of numbers, and return a List of of all those numbers raised to the second power.
+2) Let's write a function that will take a List of numbers, and return a List of all those numbers raised to the second power.

     As before, the most basic case for this function is the empty List, because it doesn't have to do anything.
 We'll also be using the classic `:` operator, which takes a value of type `s` and a List of type `[a]`, and returns a new List with that value at the beginning.
 So `1:[2,3]` evaluates to `[1,2,3]`, and `1:[]` evaluates to `[1]`!marginnote(You may remember that `[1,2,3,4]` is actually syntax sugar for `1:2:3:4:[]`, so saying "`1:[]` evaluates to `[1]`" is a bit of a simplification.).